chroma-core/chroma/rust/wal3/README.md

 the number of writes to the manifest.
 This is a problem because each manifest write is incrementally more expensive than the previous write.

-To compensate, the manifest writer needs to periodically write a snapshot of the manifest that contains a prefix of the manifest that it won't rewrite.
+To compensate, the manifest writer periodically writes a snapshot of the manifest that contains a prefix of the manifest that it won't rewrite.
 This is a form of fragmentation.

-One way to handle this would be to write a snapshot every N writes and embed the snapshots.
+The direct way to handle this would be to write a snapshot every N writes and embed the snapshots.

 ```text
    ┌──────────────────┐   ┌──────────────────┐